Court rejects Donald Trump’s bid to delay trial in wake of fraud ruling that threatens his business

 In New York “these cases take many years to get to trial,” Trump wrote Wednesday in a post on his Truth Social platform that appeared to conflate several of his legal foes.
 “My Political Witch Hunt case is actually scheduled to start on Monday.
 Nobody can believe it?
 This is a ‘Railroading’ job, pushed hard by the Radical Left DOJ for purposing Election Interference.
 A very SAD time for New York State, and America!”

+Trump’s lawyers first sought to delay the trial before Engoron’s ruling, but said the decision only bolstered their claims that the judge was abusing his authority.

-Trump’s lawyers had sought the trial delay prior to Engoron’s ruling, alleging he abused his authority and hindered their preparations by failing to comply with a June appeals court order that he narrow the scope of the trial based on the statute of limitations.
+Trump’s lawyers sued Engoron on Sept.
+14, accusing him of ignoring the law and hindering their preparations by failing to comply with a June appeals court order that he narrow the scope of the trial based on the statute of limitations.

-They filed a lawsuit against Engoron on Sept.
-14 under a provision of state law known as Article 78, which allows people to challenge some judicial authority, and asked that the trial be postponed until that matter was resolved.
+They filed the lawsuit under a provision known as Article 78, which allows challenges to some judicial decisions, and asked that the trial be postponed until that matter was resolved.

 An appeals court judge, David Friedman, granted an interim stay of the trial while the full appeals court considered the lawsuit on an expedited basis.
 Thursday’s ruling lifted the stay, allowing the trial to proceed as scheduled.
+The appeals court did not rule on the defense’s underlying complaints about Engoron.
 Through a court lawyer, Engoron declined to participate in the appeals court process.
+Other proceedings in the case went on while the panel mulled a delay.

-Engoron ruled Tuesday that Trump and his company, the Trump Organization, defrauded banks, insurers and others with annual financial statements that massively overvalued his assets and exaggerated his wealth.
+Engoron, ruling Tuesday in a phase of the case known as summary judgment, found that Trump and his company, the Trump Organization, defrauded banks, insurers and others with annual financial statements that massively overvalued his assets and exaggerated his wealth.
 Engoron ordered some of Trump’s companies removed from his control and dissolved.
 James alleges Trump boosted his net worth by as much as $3.6 billion.

-After the ruling, Trump’s lawyers again urged the appeals court to delay the trial.

-They argued in court papers that Engoron showed in his 35-page decision that he was intent on defying the appeals court by ignoring the statute of limitations issue.
-Engoron refused to dismiss any claims and based his fraud ruling partly on stale allegations that should’ve been thrown out, Trump lawyer Clifford Robert said.
+Trump’s lawyers, in a letter to the appeals court, said Engoron’s 35-page decision showed he remained intent on defying the appeals court by ignoring the statute of limitations issue.
+Engoron refused to dismiss any claims and based his fraud ruling partly on stale allegations that should’ve been thrown out, Trump lawyer Clifford Robert wrote.

-Engoron’s fraud ruling, in a phase of the case known as summary judgment, resolved the key claim in James’ lawsuit, but six others remain.
+Engoron’s fraud ruling resolved the key claim in James’ lawsuit, but six others remain.
 They include allegations of conspiracy, falsifying business records and insurance fraud.
 The judge will also decide on James’ request for $250 million in penalties.

 James’ office argued Trump’s lawsuit against Engoron was a “brazen and meritless attempt” to usurp his authority and that any delay “would likely wreak havoc on the trial schedule” and could cause conflicts with Trump’s four pending criminal cases.